team-setup-onboarding/going-buildless/README.md

 ### Disclaimer

 In the real world, there probably would be some compilation step.
-* You'll want to be able to execute tests and you won't want them in your final artefact
+* You'll want to execute tests but you shouldn't want them in your final artefact.
-* There'll probably be some awkward npm package / path management
+* There will probably be some awkward npm package / path management in a real web application.
-* You'll want to minify you js
+* You'll want to minify the js for deployment in production.
 * Typescript...
-(I prefer js but I appear to be in the minority)
+(I prefer JS but I appear to be in the minority).